-While we commenced a clinical trial of CFT7455 in June 2021 and are planning to commence a clinical trial of CFT8634 in the first half of 2022, we have not yet initiated clinical trials for any of our other product candidates.
+While we commenced a clinical trial of CFT7455 in June 2021 and a clinical trial of CFT8634 in May 2022, we have not yet initiated clinical trials for any of our other product candidates.
 As is the case with all drugs, it is likely that there may be side effects associated with the use of our product candidates related to on-target, off-target toxicity, or other mechanisms of drug toxicity including chemical-based toxicity.
 Results of our trials could reveal a high and unacceptable severity and prevalence of side effects of this nature.
 If unacceptable levels of toxicity are observed or if our product candidates have other characteristics that are unexpected, we may need to abandon their development, modify our development plans as to dose level and/or dose schedule or otherwise, or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 For example, while we commenced our ongoing Phase 1/2 clinical trial of CFT7455 with a starting dose that was informed by the results of our preclinical studies, we observed toxicity in patients enrolled in Cohort A, which caused us to modify how we dose additional patients enrolled in this clinical trial.
 Further, if we were to observe unacceptable levels of side effects, or if other developers of similar targeted protein degraders were to find an unacceptable severity or prevalence of side effects with their drug candidates, our trials could be suspended or terminated, and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of our product candidates for any or all targeted indications.
 Drug-related side effects could also affect patient recruitment or the ability of enrolled patients to complete an ongoing trial or result in potential product liability claims.
-Many compounds that initially showed promise in early-stage testing for treating cancer have later been found to cause side effects that prevented further development of the compound.
-Any of these occurrences may significantly harm our business, financial condition and prospects.
+Many compounds that initially showed promise in early-stage testing for treating cancer have later been found